 Because the Jews believe Christ will be nothing more than a gifted human they are preparing themselves for deception.
 Antichrist will come, will be extraordinarily gifted, and will work miracles.
 The Jews may receive him as Christ and begin to rebuild the Temple.
 After Antichrist has consolidated his position he will claim to be God.

 It is not unusual for an individual who has gained spiritual prestige to begin to show signs he is becoming confused about who he is and who God is.

 It is the reign of Antichrist, a Satan-filled human being (probably a deceived “Christian”), in the Temple in Jerusalem that will cause God to pour out on the world the chastisement known as the great tribulation.

 Antichrist also, in his blasphemy, will ascend into the heavenlies and challenge the position of the Lord Jesus.

-And it waxed great, even to the host of heaven; and it cast down some of the host and of the stars to the ground, and stamped upon them.
-Yea, he magnified himself even to the prince of the host, and by him the daily sacrifice was taken away, and the place of his sanctuary was cast down.
-(Daniel 8:10,11)
+And it grew up to the host of heaven; and it cast down some of the host and some of the stars to the ground, and trampled them.

 If a Jew will read carefully the fifty-third chapter of the Book of Isaiah he will learn that Christ must come first as a man of sorrows and be pierced for our transgressions and crushed for our iniquities.
 God will make Christ’s soul an offering for sin.
 He will bear the iniquities of His people.